The Sustainable Harvesting Programme Code of Best Practice: 10 harvesting steps

 There are a couple of things you should do – and some things you really shouldn’t do, when picking Fynbos if you’re wanting to pick responsibly.

-For the past 15 years, Flower Valley has been working on, improving and further refining these steps – to make it as simple as possible for you.
+Since 2003, Flower Valley has been working on, improving and further refining these steps, as captured in our Sustainable Harvesting Programme Code of Best Practice – to make it as simple as possible for you.

 1. THE RIGHT PERMITS